RIGHT() Function in Salesforce [Formula Syntax & Examples]

 • We subtract the result of the FIND() function from the LEN() function to get the number of characters in the domain of the email address.

-Step 8: Scroll down and select the “Check Syntax” button.
-It allows you to validate the formula expression to check whether it contains any errors.
-Additionally, you have the option to add “Description”, and “Help Text” and determine how to handle empty fields.
-Then, click on the “Next” button to move to the next step.
+• Additionally, you have the option to add “Description“, “Help Text“, and determine how to handle empty fields.
+Then click the “Next” button to proceed to the next step.

-RIGHT Function in Salesforce Lightning
+RIGHT() Function in Salesforce

 RIGHT Function in Salesforce Lightning Example